 Easy, delicious, spicy and crunchy.
 Perfect side dish for Korean BBQ or simple with a bowl of fluffy hot white rice.
 They are also perfect salads for potluck as they are easy to transport and will hold it’s flavour extremely well.

 Click on the toggle below for conversion to US Cooking Units.

 - Slice the cucumbers and gently toss them through with 1 tsp of salt.
 The salt will draw out the moisture from the cucumber.

-- Chop the whole sprig of scallion or green onion.
+- Chop the whole sprig of scallion (spring onion).